|Nutritional Guidelines (per serving)|

 - 2 medium tomatoes chopped fine

-- Wash the spinach well and chop.
-Put into a pot with half a cup of water and salt to taste and boil till cooked.
+Wash the spinach well and chop.
+Put into a pot with half a cup of water, salt to taste, and boil till cooked.

-- Add all the other spices - coriander, cumin and garam masala - and fry for 5 minutes.
+Add all the other spices: coriander, cumin, and garam masala.
+Fry for 5 minutes.